PloKoon68/seasaw-simulation-mehmet-ors/README.md

 **`I (Inertia): Moment of Inertia`**.
 This represents the system's resistance to rotational motion.
 The heavier the objects and the farther they are from the pivot, the greater this resistance is.
 I = Σ(massᵢ × distanceᵢ²).

-### 3. Rendering: `<canvas>` vs. DOM
+### 3. Rendering: `<canvas>`

-The `<canvas>` API was chosen over DOM manipulation (`div` elements) to ensure fluid and high-performance animations.
-Canvas provides significantly better performance, especially in scenarios with hundreds of objects, and offers complete, pixel-level control over the rendering process.
+The `<canvas>` API was to ensure fluid and high-performance animations.
+Canvas provides great performance, especially in scenarios with hundreds of objects, and offers complete, pixel-level control over the rendering process.

 ## ⚠️ Trade-offs and Limitations